 My friend, Joe Bland, and I started Lai Lai Lai at the beginning of our junior year of high school.
 Joe was the best drummer in my class of 200+ and we had one awesome year.
 After 7 years playing in other bands, Lai Lai Lai amounted to the peak of my musical experience thus far in my life.
 However, Joe has gone strong since, and is currently the drummer for MELT.
 The lead singer of MELT, Dylan White, was my best friend and bandmate from 5th to 8th grade.
 He sang for our punk band called ‘Blame Canada’.
 (You can see a video I took of MELT here.)

-The most embarrassing experience I had with Lai Lai Lai (and possibly my life) was kicking out Sam Schacter, a lead singer of ours before I stepped up to it (with Joe’s encouragement).
+The most embarrassing experience I had with Lai Lai Lai (and possibly my life) was kicking out Sam Schacter, a lead singer of ours before I stepped up to it.
 I wanted to propose the idea that we find a better fit for our music to Joe and try to come to a consensus.
-It was after I sent that text that I realized it was accidentally sent to Sam - not Joe.
+It was after I sent that idea in a text that I realized it was accidentally sent to Sam - not Joe.
 Sam has since proven himself to be a man about it.
 (I showed him this article before anyone else - it’s no big deal.)
 He even reminisced about the Lai Lai Lai glory days just a couple months ago when he brought up the “basement show starting at 3am… Do you remember the cakefight?”

 Talking with ex-Lai Lai Lai members has made me realize that Lai Lai Lai was one of the best things about high school for just about all of us.
 Working hard together to create and perform our art is an enduring source of meaning.

 Just before I moved to Los Angeles for my senior year, Joe and I recorded this EP to immortalize our four best tracks.
-(It has four and a half songs, though, if you count our latest incomplete song we just threw in as a hidden track on track 4.)
-If it seems weird that we waited all year to do it, just keep in mind that recording and publishing music eleven years ago was not as easy as it is now.
+Our latest incomplete song was thrown in as a hidden track on track 4.
 It’s only an EP because there were four or so other songs we didn’t think were good enough spend $1,000+ more.
 Special mention of Hal Galardi, who provided some back up vocals, and Tim Yeskoo, for laying down the trombone tracks in the first two songs.

 This music is publicly available for download and any form of distribution.
 Just accredit me and Joe where reasonable.